 The Presentation Layer

-Receives input from the user and generates a method request.
-Presentation Layer is an interface for the user and a variety of different graphical user interfaces ( GUIs) can be used.
-SAPGUI is SAP’s own user interface programme (over 20 languages).
+It receives input from the user and generates a method request.
+The Presentation Layer is an interface for the user, and a variety of different graphical user interfaces ( GUIs) can be used.
+SAP GUI is SAP’s own user interface program (over 20 languages).

 The Application Layer